challeau/my-notes/resources/Python/eve+mongoengine.md

 When a `201 Created` is returned following a POST request, the `Location` header is also included with the response.
 Its value is the URI to the new document.

-##### Bulk inserting
+#### 3.1.2 - Bulk inserting

 Just enclose the documents in a JSON file:

 ```commandline
 curl -d '[{"firstname": "barack", "lastname": "obama"}, {"firstname": "mitt", "lastname": "romney"}]' -H 'Content-Type: application/json' http://myapi.com/people
 ```

-When multiple documents are submitted the API takes advantage of MongoDB bulk insert capabilities which means that not only there’s just one request traveling from the client to the remote API, but also that a single loopback is performed between the API server and the database.
+When multiple documents are submitted the API takes advantage of MongoDB bulk insert capabilities which means that just **one request travels** from the client to the remote API, and a **single loopback is performed** between the API server and the database.

-In case of successful multiple inserts, keep in mind that the `Location` header only returns the URI of the first created document.
+In case of successful multiple inserts, keep in mind that the `Location` header only returns the URI of the **first** created document.

-##### Data validation

-> Data validation is provided out-of-the-box.
+#### 3.1.3 - Data validation

-Your configuration includes a schema definition for every resource managed by the API.
-Data sent to the API to be inserted/updated will be validated against the schema, and a resource will only be updated if validation passes.
+Data validation is **provided out-of-the-box**.
+Your **configuration** includes a **schema definition for every resource managed by the API**.
+Data sent to the API to be inserted/updated will be **validated against the schema**, and a resource will only be updated if validation passes.

-The response will contain a success/error state for each item provided in the request
+The response will contain a success/error state for each item provided in the request.

 When all documents pass validation and are inserted correctly the response status is `201 Created`.
 If any document fails validation the response status is `422 Unprocessable Entity`, or any other error code defined by `VALIDATION_ERROR_STATUS` configuration.

-To create a schema, use the Cerberus syntax:
+To create a schema, use the **Cerberus syntax**:

 ```python
 schema = {
     'firstname': {